An alliance for the alleviation of suffering in the world

 All major spheres of human activity deal in one way or another with suffering:

 politics, religion, healthcare, social affairs, economics, law, art, literature, philosophy, ethics, the news media, environmental studies, education, science, history, war, crime, work, sport, interpersonal relationships, personal life, etc.

-Suffering is implicated in other, more specialized fields too, although their overt objects of concern are something else.
+Suffering is implicated in other, more specialized fields too, although their overt or ultimate objects of concern are something else.
 For instance:

-medicine, social service, social security, economic development aid, human rights protection, animal welfare, judicial punishment, the practice of torture, disaster relief, certain parts of the biological or psychological or social sciences, etc.
+medicine, social service, social security, insurance, economic development aid, human rights protection, animal welfare, judicial punishment, the practice of torture, disaster relief, Buddhism, certain parts of the biological or psychological or social sciences, etc.

 So there are many areas of activity that deal with suffering in relation to something else, to the State, or God, or health, or welfare, or wealth, or justice, etc. In practice, however, no discipline deals with suffering per se as its primary focus.
 Consequently, suffering in the contemporary world is still essentially out of control, despite a pervasive concern over its existence across the millennia.
 This lack may be explained by the impossibility until now of tackling suffering within an overall framework that is specifically dedicated to study and action about it.

-alongside the other areas mentioned above, a whole new
+namely to develop, alongside the other areas mentioned above, a whole new sphere

 It is suggested that the discipline concerned with suffering should be called "algonomy".
 The term comes from two ancient Greek words: algos, which means pain or suffering, and nomos, which evokes the notions of domain, management, and knowledge.
 It should be noted that the word "suffering" is used here in a broad sense and may refer to any pain or unpleasantness.